 What should I do if it doesn’t work?

 If you and your manager cannot reach an agreement and you need help, please contact a confidential counsellor for personnel affairs.
 The confidential counsellors work on a strict confidentiality basis.
+More on what a confidential counsellor does and does not do, confidentiality and options for appeal and objection can be found on the page Social safety.
 In case of medical symptoms, please contact the university doctor.
 These conversations are also confidential.
 Your own GP can also help.

 Do you find it difficult to indicate your limits or to talk to your manager or colleague?
 Do you want to prevent unhealthy stress or restore your balance?
-Make an appointment with one of the coaches of HRM L&D at email@example.com.
+Look up the tips and tools at the Career Platform or make an appointment with one of the coaches of HRM L&D at firstname.lastname@example.org.